 Severe Weather/Shelter-In-Place Drills.
 In the event that a severe weather emergency occurs at or near the end of the school day, the routine procedure is that students will not be dismissed until an "all clear" is sounded.
 Parents arriving to pick up students will be invited to safe areas of the building.
-However, should parents wish to have their child(ren) released during the emergency, the parent will be allowed to remove the child(ren) from the school as long as removal does not, in the opinion of the Principal, create a hazardous situation for other children or staff.
-Parents who have their child (ren) released to them will also need to sign out the child(ren) so that an accurate head count of remaining children and personnel can be kept.
+However, should parents wish to have their child(ren) released during the emergency, the parent will be allowed to remove the child(ren) from the school as long as removal does not, in the opinion of the Principal, create a hazardous situation for other child(ren) so that an accurate head count of remaining children and personnel can be kept.
 During the emergency, please do not call the school, as it is essential that telephone lines remain open.
 When the emergency is over, students will be dismissed according to regular procedures.